 Life After Cancer: What Is a Cancer Survivorship Care Plan?

 The care plan is a record of your cancer history.
-It has information to help you after cancer treatment.
+It's also a plan of what you need to do moving forward to stay well and get the right medical care.
 You can share it with your current or future healthcare providers.
-Always keep a copy of your care plan for your own records.
+And while you may want to share copies, always keep a copy of your survivorship care plan for your own records.

 What are the goals of a survivorship care plan?

-Move your routine care back to your main care provider so you can get screenings, flu shots, and other care
+Move your routine healthcare back to your main healthcare providers (like your primary care provider, dentist, gynecologist, or nurse practitioner) so you can get physicals, screenings, vaccines, and other preventive care

-Make sure that you stay in touch with your healthcare providers as needed
+Make sure that you follow-up with your healthcare providers as needed

 Make sure you are treated for physical and emotional side effects that are common after cancer care

-Help you make healthy life changes so you can handle or prevent problems
+Make healthy life choices so you can handle or even prevent future health problems

 Find support after cancer care